Animal as Bridegroom: Interpretations

-Tale types
+ATU tale types

 Note: the following sections are based on the descriptions of the international Aarne-Thompson-Uther Index.
 Some information may differ in regional and national folktale indexes.

 ATU 425: The Search for the Lost Husband

 Folklorist D. L. Ashliman associated this general type with stories wherein the heroine crafts an artificial husband out of raw materials, who becomes a real man and a foreign queen falls in love with him.
 However, he noted that, among the tales he listed under this classification, some may also fall under type 425A, "Animal as Bridegroom".
 Folklorist Christine Goldberg named this narrative The Artificial Husband.
 She also took notice that the heroine, in the "Artificial Husband" tales, is the more active part and initiates the action, unlike the heroines of the other subtypes.